mhackmann18/RecipeReaper-API/README.md

-# This repository has been consolidated into the RecipeReaper repo under /api
+# This repository is outdated

+The repositories recipereaper-site, recipereaper-api, and recipe-scraper have been consolidated into the RecipeReaper repository.